JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Q: Do I have to use Tableau?

 A: No, you can use another visualization software with which you are more comfortable.
-However, you’ll be getting a licence for Tableau Desktop, which you are free to use for this assignment.
+However, you’ll be getting a license for Tableau Desktop, which you are free to use for this assignment.
 I’ll also be preparing instructional videos.

 Q: Will I lose marks for neglecting to upload and annotate my public documents in DocumentCloud?